JESTIE - Organizing Special Sections (SS)

 Best practice for organizing Special Sections (SS) in IEEE JESTIE

-- There should be preferably two and maximum three Guest Editors (GEs).
+- There should be preferably two and maximum three Guest Editors (GEs), when all GEs are from academia.
+It is strongly encouraged to have one or more experts as GEs from Industry.
+When GEs are from both academia and Industry or only from Industry, a Special Section may have upto a maximum of four GEs.
 GEs should be all experts on the subject-area and should preferably be from different countries.
-More than one GE from the same university is discouraged.
+More than one GE from the same university/industry is discouraged.
 All GEs should individually confirm the EIC that they agree to organize the SS proposed.
-One of the GEs, who has enough prior-experience as an AE will do all communications with the EIC.
+One of the GEs, who has enough prior-experience as an Associate Editor (AE) will do all communications with the EIC.
+Note that EIC may add one of the regular AEs of the journal or any other renowned expert as one of the GEs.

 - The responsibility of organizing the SS is equal for all the GEs and it is not divided between them.
 All GEs are 100% responsible for taking any decision on any manuscript.
 All GEs are equally congratulated for the success of the SS.